Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Block Error Rate Evaluations

-Finally we consider impact of imperfect channel estimation with $\Ninfo = 1000$, $\Nsc=24$ and NTN-TDL-C channel.
+Finally we consider impact of large residual frequency offset and imperfect channel estimation with $\Nsc=24$ and NTN-TDL-C channel.

-Fig.~\ref{fig:BLERdoppler} shows the BLER with a maximum Doppler of $2000$ Hz.
+Fig.~\ref{fig:BLERdoppler} shows the BLER of 1000-bit payload with $\Nos = 60$ and $120$, under a maximum Doppler of 2000 Hz, which is significantly larger than typical residual frequency offsets expected in practical NTN systems after synchronization.
 A large Doppler shift causes faster channel time variations, which makes accurate channel estimation more challenging, as it requires a larger pilot overhead.
 However, if the channel can still be estimated reliably, the performance actually improve under faster-varying channel, since then the data block experiences a greater diversity of fading realizations, enabling the rate to approach the ergodic capacity faster.
-Therefore, compared to Fig.~\ref{fig:BLER_2PRB_1000bits}, the overall performance improves.

-At high Doppler, non-negligible channel variations occur within a single OFDM symbol, creating ICI both during the data transmission~\eqref{eq:YkP} and channel estimation~\eqref{eq:Yk}.
-In the presence of ICI, RO-QPSK departs slighlty from $\pi/2$-BPSK without FDSS with small SNR loss of $0.1$ dB at a spectral efficiency of 0.69 bpcu.
+Therefore, compared to Fig.~\ref{fig:BLER_2PRB_1000bits}, the overall performance in Fig.~\ref{fig:BLERdoppler} improves.
+At high Doppler, non-negligible channel variations within a single OFDM symbol also occur, creating ICI both during the data transmission~\eqref{eq:YkP} and channel estimation~\eqref{eq:Yk}.
+The SINR expressions derived under the assumption of constant channel within one OFDM symbol are thus not anymore precise.
+Meanwhile, for schemes with a maximum spectrum efficiency of one as considered here, i.e., operating in low or moderate SNR, the discrepancy from the true SINR in the LLR computation is tolerable, and the performances in Fig.~\ref{fig:BLERdoppler} show that the considered schemes are in general robust under strong Doppler.
+We observe that RO-QPSK departs slightly from $\pi/2$-BPSK without FDSS having a small SNR loss of $0.1$ dB for the large spectral efficiency case of 0.69 bpcu, but still providing more than 1 dB SNR gain over $\pi/2$-BPSK with FDSS(-14dB).

-Finally, in~\eqref{fig:BLERdoppler}, we evaluate the impact of noisy channel estimation under the same 0.69 bpcu spectral efficiency and $200$ Hz maximum Doppler.
+Finally, in Fig.~\ref{fig:BLERnoisy}, we evaluate the impact of noisy channel estimation for 100-bit payload with $ \Nos = 6$, at thus 0.69 bpcu spectral efficiency, and $200$ Hz maximum Doppler.
 The channel estimation is modeled as